amanagrawal0036/animal-classifier-cnn-cpp/README.md

 * **Runtime Errors (Windows: "DLL not found"):** Make sure the directory containing the OpenCV `.dll` files (e.g., `C:\opencv\build\x64\vc16\bin`) is in your system's PATH environment variable.

 ---

-*(Optional: Add more details about the specific non-CNN methods used, dataset information, how to interpret results, etc.)*